MGD4375/pixi-ecsy/README.md

 During this project I learned about:
 - ECSY SystemStateComponents
 - I've never used Pixi before.
 I'm pleased that rendering performance was never an issue during this.
 In a previous test I was able to render many thousands of animated sprites using ECSY and pixi together.
+- I'm relatively pleased with the solution I came up with for hitboxes.
+I draw a second invisible sprite inside the displayed one.
+This makes collision checking pretty easy, and by setting globals.debug to true I can see where all hitboxes are.

 ## Project Shortcomings
 - SpriteSystem was originally intended to mediate between ECSY and the PIXI singleton.
 I found myself increasingly overloading the SpriteComponent class with anything pixi might need.
 This seems to violate the interface segregation principle.
 I did consider splitting SpriteComponent into AnimatedSpriteComponent and StaticSpriteComponent.
 I decided against this as in other places I wanted to treat both as generic sprites.